Creeper World: Creeper World 3: Arc Eternal

 The third game, Creeper World 3: Arc Eternal was released on October 4, 2013.

 Creeper World 3: Arc Eternal has more in common with the first Creeper World than the second.
 It returns to a top-down perspective with collectors requiring space to generate energy and connections to a command node to operate.
 Taken from the second game however, is the ability to destroy Creeper emitters, the ability to deploy anticreeper (via sprayers and bombers) and the technology upgrade system (though it functions differently).
 The goal of most Arc Eternal missions is to destroy all emitters and other creeper devices.
 Odin City has also been replaced with Command Nodes, of which three are available, allowing the player to take on a multiple front assault.
 A new feature in this game is the ability to terraform, raising and lowering the elevation of the ground with use of a terraform processing node (TERP).
 The scale of maps has also been bolstered, allowing for massive battles and necessitating a zoom mechanic.
 New aircraft are also introduced into this game allowing for energy transfer and air strikes, as well as massive siege weapons in the form of artillery and space battlecruisers.

 On May 22, 2014, a browser-based minigame was released, Creeper World 3: Abraxis it consists of 12 new prequel missions, running on the Unity browser plug-in.

 Creeper World 4

 Creeper World 4, the fourth game of the series had development started somewhere in 2017 and released in December 2020.
 This time the game is in a three dimensional perspective.
+Odin City is switched out for the Rift Lab, but still has an identical function.

+Creeper World IXE

+Creeper World IXE received a demo on May 29, 2024.
+The full game released on December 12, 2024.
+It introduces falling sand game mechanics.